hnngo/BC-CAHS/README.md

 - Deployment

   - [x] Deploy to AWS for presentation
-  - [ ] Deployment on BC CAHS Arbutus Cloud
+  - [ ] Deploy to BC CAHS Arbutus Cloud

 - [ ] To be determined by BC CAHS